spider-rs/spider/README.md

 ## Hosted Service

-The hosted pay as you go service provides scraping with AI capabilities to collect and learn from the data extremely fast.
+The hosted pay as you go service provides web scraping with AI capabilities to learn from the data extremely fast.
+Your creativeness is limitless with the chat service.
+Leverage information collected from entire websites to perform magnificent tasks like creating personas, re-writing content for SEO, and much more.
+Use the promotional code `OPENSOURCE20` for an early launch 20% discount at checkout.

 ![The hosted service dashboard example](https://github.com/spider-rs/spiderwebai-help/raw/main/media.png)
 ![The hosted service chat feature to perform task based on complete website data example](https://github.com/spider-rs/spiderwebai-help/raw/main/ai-chat.png)